google/centipede/README.md

   binary for Centipede itself.
 The main binary should not use any of the sanitizers.

-* No part of interface is stable.
+* No part of the internal interface is stable.
 Anything may change at this stage.

 ## Terminology